SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 #### the youtube i used https://youtu.be/pQr4O1OITJo
+#JS Challenge Assist in sclak

 ![background image]from freepik https://www.freepik.com/
+![For all commit]commit https://cbea.ms/git-commit//

 1. What i used to shorten the url https://free-url-shortener.rb.gy/
 2.